davidebrunetto94/big_data_project_2020/terraform-aws-instance-(classic)/README.md

 ## Script Preparation
-Through the shell, navigate to the folder “terraform-aws-instance(educate)” .
+Through the shell, navigate to the folder “terraform-aws-instance(classic)” .

 Edit the file ```variables.tf``` in order to change the parameters according to your needs, in particular:
 * ```region:``` the region in which to instantiate the machines,